Restored Goffs Schoolhouse

 Also in those early automobile years, Goffs was on the line of what was known as the Arrowhead Highway, the road that connected Los Angeles with Salt Lake City by way of Las Vegas.
 Prior to blading of the route that is now I-15 between Barstow and Las Vegas, there was no direct line, so travelers followed Route 66 through Goffs 14 miles to the east to the point where a dirt highway went north to Searchlight and Las Vegas -- this was called the Arrowhead Highway and that point is known today as Arrowhead Junction as a reminder of those days.

 The short line to Searchlight ceased operations in 1923 because most mining operations in nearby mountains had stopped.

 With the passage of time, Santa Fe was less dependent on Goffs because more modern steam engines could travel farther without taking on water.
 By the end of the 1930s the transition from steam to diesel was approaching.

-The beautiful School continued in operation until 1937.
+The beautiful school continued in operation until 1937.
 By then the Goffs School District had been absorbed into the Needles Unified School District.
 A school site along the active route of U. S. Highway 66 was favored.
-A new school was built in Essex - the last classes were held in the Goffs School in the Spring of 1937.
+A new school was built in Essex and the last classes were held in the Goffs School in the spring of 1937.
 The Goffs School property passed into private hands and over the next ten years Goffs nearly faded from the map.

 U. S. Army troops were stationed at Goffs during World War II - more than 10,000 at some times.
 There were no businesses left, not even a service station or cafe.
 The Schoolhouse itself was pressed into service as a cafe for some of the soldiers.